scottp-dpaw/s2i-python-container/3.4/README.md

   If you have both Django and Gunicorn in your requirements, your Django project will automatically be served using Gunicorn.

+* **uWSGI**

+  The uWSGI HTTP server is used to serve your application in the case that it is installed.
+It can be installed by listing it either in the `requirements.txt` file or in the `install_requires` section of the `setup.py` file.

+  If a file named `wsgi.py` is present in your repository, it will be used as the entry point to your application.
+This can be overridden with the environment variable `APP_MODULE`.
+  This file is present in Django projects by default.

+  If you have both Django and uWSGI in your requirements, your Django project will automatically be served using uWSGI.

 * **Django development server**

-  If you have Django in your requirements but don't have Gunicorn, then your application will be served using Django's development web server.
+  If you have Django in your requirements but don't have Gunicorn/uWSGI, then your application will be served using Django's development web server.
 However, this is not recommended for production environments.